 And, How the Migrant Crisis is a Test of European Strength If you weren’t already aware, the number of Islamic migrants flooding into Europe now and over the past few years has been unprecedented.
 Over 1.3 million have entered Europe from Africa and the Middle East in 2015 alone, with many more promised to come.… Read More “Vigor Grows Through a Wound”

-David’s grandparents gave him those records.
+Erik’s grandparents gave him those records.
 Beethoven and Chopin… Bach and Brahms and Strauss and Wagner (although he never really liked Wagner much).
 He had hundreds and hundreds of symphonies written by the greatest classical composers and performed by the very best orchestras.
 All of them were there, piled into a glorious pyramid of gasoline-soaked… Read More The Classical (A short story)

 An individual who is fairly popular and well-liked among his peers due to his intelligence, writing ability, and most of all, his near-pathological selflessness and altruism, recently posted an article that is meant to describe the concept of “privilege” (as almost exclusively applied to “straight white males”) by way of an anecdotal analogue.
 The article… Read More “Equality feels like oppression.”